junwai/Game/Game Rules.md

 ## Piercing
 - This keyword denotes damage that ignores Armor
-- Does not apply to Obstacles
+- Does not apply to Obstacles or Objectives

 ## Swift
 - This keyword denotes attacks or damaging abilities that cost two reaction points to react to